Probing new physics in class-I $B$-meson decays into heavy-light final states: Introduction

 Our paper is organized as follows.
-In section~\ref{sec:theory} the theoretical framework used is presented.
-This includes the effective weak Hamiltonian describing the quark-level $b\to c\bar{u}d(s)$ transitions, and the calculation of $\mathcal{O}(\alpha_s)$ vertex corrections to the hadronic matrix elements of the twenty linearly independent four-quark operators within the QCDF framework.
-In section~\ref{sec:Numerical analysis}, we firstly present the updated SM predictions for the branching ratios of these class-I non-leptonic decays as well as their ratios with respect to the semi-leptonic $\bar{B}_{(s)}^0\to D_{(s)}^{(\ast)+}\ell^-\bar{\nu}_{\ell}$ decay rates, and then discuss the NP effects both in a model-independent setup and in the case where the NP operators are generated by either a colorless charged gauge boson or a colorless charged scalar.
+In section~\ref{sec:theory} the theoretical framework is presented.
+This includes the effective weak Hamiltonian describing the quark-level $b\to c\bar{u}d(s)$ transitions, the calculation of $\mathcal{O}(\alpha_s)$ vertex corrections to the hadronic matrix elements of the twenty linearly independent four-quark operators, and the estimate of the weak annihilation contribution, within the QCDF framework.
+In section~\ref{sec:Numerical analysis}, we firstly present the updated SM predictions for the branching ratios of these class-I decays and their ratios with respect to the semi-leptonic $\bar{B}_{(s)}^0\to D_{(s)}^{(\ast)+}\ell^-\bar{\nu}_{\ell}$ decay rates evaluated at $q^2=m_L^2$, $R_{(s)L}^{(\ast)}$, and then discuss the NP effects both in a model-independent setup and in the case where the NP operators are generated by either a colorless charged gauge boson or a colorless charged scalar.
 Our conclusions are finally made in section~\ref{sec:conclusions}.
+For convenience, the ranges for the NP Wilson coefficients $C_i(m_b)$ allowed by the ratios $R_{(s)L}^{(\ast)}$ are given in the appendix.